Here’s a quick look at some Frequently Asked Questions that will help you get to know Banyan Tree!

 What is the cost for these programs and is there any source of funding?

+Fees will always be covered by our Director at your initial meeting.
 We suggest that parents obtain funding by using credit cards, pre-tax dollars from employee accounts, or in some cases, applying to nonprofit organizations for assistance, particularly when the student requires very intensive work.
 We are in the process of applying for Sallie Mae assistance for our clients.
 Occupational therapy and speech therapy are generally covered by insurance when parents seek reimbursement.
 Some of our Foundational Programs may be covered by insurance under Speech Therapy and/or Occupational Therapy.
 Tax credit is available for tutoring and educational intervention when the student has been diagnosed with learning disabilities.

 Will the school district pay for these services?